-- Audit and finance committee members. - 2.
-Nominating, corporate governance and risk committee members. - lan is an ex-officio member of all committees.
+- 1 Audit and finance committee members - 2.
+Nominating, corporate governance and risk committee members. - 3.
+Ian is a member of all committees.
 He was chair of the human resources and compensation committee prior to taking on the role of board chair.